 Religion: The children grow spiritually through daily devotions, prayer, singing praises, Bible stories, memory verses, Easter and Christmas events, and the ongoing teaching of Christianity throughout the school day.

 Chapel: All students gather together each week for a worship service that includes prayer, music, Christian mission opportunities, and age appropriate talks.
 Parents are welcome to join us each week for this special time.

-Library: Students visit the library once a week for an opportunity to complete research and check out books for personal enjoyment.
+Library: The students visit the school library once a week where they check out books for their personal enjoyment.